byuicampuscd/qualtrics-contact-sync/readme.md

 ### Qualtrics API notes ###
 This would've been a lot easier if it weren't for the undocumented quirks of the Qualtrics API.
 I will record as many as I notice here.
 They are subject to change at any time without warning.
 * EmbeddedData values can not be deleted via API once created.
 They can only be set to an empty string.
-Setting them to null o rundefined throws a server err
+Setting them to null or undefined throws a server err
 * Adding someone to a mailing list when they are missing a 'required field' (anything outside of embeddedData) is allowed.
 HOWEVER you will not be able to update them until all required fields are filled.
+* Adding embeddedData values with commas in them cause the API to truncate the value after the comma.
+I don't recall if the comma is included or truncated as well
 * This tool causes a lot of 503 errors.
 I've written the tool to accomodate for that and run basically any failed API call twice.
 For the most part this works really well